 Why Does It Matter?

-WDIM? is a classic dopamine game played by clever types who have stumbled onto a strategy that rewards confident ignorance with gratuitous dopamine hits.
-Ironically, the same WDIM! players who would question anyone who asks, for example, “Why does it matter if my tests show that I have cancer?” have no qualms about asking, in effect, “Why does it matter if a brain chemical is keeping me from wanting to know that I’m suffering from a brain disease?”
+WDIM? is a classic dopamine game played by clever types who’ve stumbled onto a strategy that rewards arrogant ignorance with gratuitous dopamine hits.
+Ironically, the same WDIM! players who would question anyone who asks, for example, “Why does it matter if tests show I have a tumor on my brain?” have no qualms about asking, in effect, “Why does it matter if a brain chemical is keeping me from wanting to know I’m suffering from a brain disease?”

-Like all dopamine game players WDIM! aficionados can’t help themselves.
-Faced with threatening, dopamine depleting information, their only choice is to grasp for an unquestioned question that earns them an undeserved “I won that one!” esteem elevating dopamine quickie.
+Like all game players WDIM! aficionados can’t help themselves.
+Faced with threatening, dopamine depleting information, their only choice is to grasp for an unquestioned question that earns them an undeserved, delusional, esteem-elevating, dopamine-triggering “I won that one!”